18F/handbook/pages/travel-and-leave/travel-and-leave-policies/travel-guide-faq.md

 Alternatively, you may book your official travel and have it approved as normal.
-Once your travel has been approved by the travel team in Concur, you may then call AdTrav at (877) 472-6716 and request to be rebooked on a different flight for personal travel.
+Once your travel has been approved by the travel team in Concur, you may then call AdTrav at (877) 472-6716 and request to be re-booked on a different flight for personal travel.
 In the case of most government contract flights, there is no additional charge.
 However, if there is an additional cost compared to your original itinerary, AdTrav will request you provide a personal credit or debit